OKThomas1/Personal-Website/README.md

 You can learn about me, view my interactive portfolio, browse my LeetCode solutions, or view my resume.

-Built with SvelteKit and Bootstrap.
+Built with SvelteKit, Bootstrap, Prisma, and MySQL.